 Like many travel companies, Airbnb has been heavily affected by COVID-19.
 And at this point, it’s too early to say what a recovery might look like, or when it could happen.

 Do your due diligence

 Airbnb was founded in 2008 and is headquartered in San Francisco, California.
-Through its online platform, it connects hosts in over 191 countries with holidaymakers seeking local accommodation.
-You can search for places to stay by numerous filters and metrics, relying on listing details and the feedback of fellow travellers to narrow down your options.
+Through its online platform, it connects hosts in over 191 countries with travelers seeking local accommodations.
+Travelers can search for places to stay by numerous filters and metrics, relying on listing details and the feedback of fellow travelers to narrow down their options.